Travel overseas to drive change in the Australian automotive sector

 Road transport across Australia’s vast landscape is arguably the backbone of every industry, transporting our food, building materials and household goods, and as our cities expand, intelligent transport systems have the opportunity to reduce daily commutes, decrease our devastating road toll and increase accessibility and mobility for all.

-The Churchill Trust is asking this question as it looks to award new Auto Skills Australia Churchill Fellowships annually from this year onwards for projects that will contribute to the future success of the Australian automotive sector, and the sector’s allied industries – which includes cycling, emergency services, mining and construction, and more.
+The Churchill Trust is asking this question as it offers the Auto Skills Australia Churchill Fellowships for projects that will contribute to the future success of the Australian automotive sector, and the sector’s allied industries – which includes cycling, emergency services, mining and construction, and more.

 “Through this Fellowship, we hope to encourage the attitudes and attributes that have underpinned Australia’s success in this industry, and inspire, facilitate and celebrate ongoing innovation, quality, productivity and resilience as the industry continues to expand into the future,” said Mr Adam Davey, CEO of the Winston Churchill Memorial Trust.